Nancy Njau

-Nancy Njau is an accountant and corporate executive in Kenya.
+Nancy Njaū is an accountant and corporate executive in Kenya.
 She is the managing director and chief executive officer (CEO) of Family Bank, a financial service provider in the country, effective 1 January 2024.
 She replaced Rebecca Mbithi, who resigned after serving as MD/CEO for the five years 2019 - 2024.

 Background and education

 She was born in Kenya and is a Kenyan national.
 After attending local primary and secondary schools, she was admitted to the Kenyatta University, where she graduated with a Bachelor of Commerce degree, majoring in accounting.
 She went on to obtain a Higher Diploma in Human Resource Management from the same university.
 She also holds a Master of Business Administration from Jomo Kenyatta University of Agriculture and Technology.
 In addition, she is a Certified Public Accountant recognized by the Institute of Certified Public Accountants of Kenya.
 She is also a Certified Executive Leadership Coach.
 She has attended the Advanced Management Course at Strathmore University in Nairobi, Kenya.